aspnetrun/run-aspnetcore/README.md

 }
 ```
 ### Test Layer
 For each layer, there is a test project which includes intended layer dependencies and mock classes.
 So that means Core-Application-Infrastructure and Web layer has their own test layer.
-By this way this test projects also divided by unit, functional and integration tests defined by in which layer it is implemented.
+By this way this test projects also divided by **unit, functional and integration tests** defined by in which layer it is implemented.
-Test projects using xunit and Mock libraries.  xunit, because that's what ASP.NET Core uses internally to test the product.
+Test projects using **xunit and Mock libraries**.  xunit, because that's what ASP.NET Core uses internally to test the product.
 Moq, because perform to create fake objects clearly and its very modular.

 ## Technologies